tysonjh/gatakka/README.md

 ### G.A.T.E. and Akka together
 An Akka cluster system with a client, cluster aware routers and G.A.T.E. processors.

+### Current status
+2013/01/18 - Akka is up and working in a primitive form, still no presence of GATE beyond the jars.

 ### Running instructions:
 1. Start the client
   The client will start up the Akka cluster and provide a terminal for commands.
 Enter `q` to quit,